grtlr/hmatrix-csv/README.md

 Information
 -----------

-I'm quite new to haskell programming.
-If you have any advice or want to help improve this library, feel free to file an issue or send a pull-request on github.
+If you want to help improve this library, feel free to file an issue or send a pull-request on github.
 Every feedback is appreciated.
 As of now only matrices of type Double are supported.

 Example